Baptiste-Lecoutre/pokeemerald-expansion/README.md

 - Added Evie&Ivy from inclement emerald
 - TMs in OW are in a yellow ball, megastones glitter
 - Move relearner can teach moves from pre-evos
-- Added a teleporter in Lanette's house, triggers trade evolutions
+- Added a teleporter in Lanette's house, allows to change regional forms of a pokemon by cycling though the gFormSpeciesIdTables
+- Added a scientist in Devon Corp to trigger trade evolutions (ported from Exalted Emerald, credits to segabl)
 - More to be added

 ## TODO